Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

 Like the conception of a theory, my conception of a duality is minimalist.
 On this definition, for instance, position-momentum duality in quantum mechanics is indeed a duality.
 The duality has two models, namely the formulations of quantum mechanics based on, respectively, the $x$- and the $p$-representations of the Hilbert space: Fourier transformation being the duality map.
 This duality is, of course, somewhat trivial, because the two models contain {\it the same amounts of specific structure}, in the sense above: in short, a single variable.
 And indeed, I regard it as a virtue that my conception of duality is general enough that both familiar, and relatively simple, dualities, as well as the more sophisticated ones in quantum field theory and quantum gravity, all qualify as dualities, under the same general conception.
 Indeed, I take it that:

-{\it One of the lessons of duality is that `widely differing theories' are (surprisingly) equivalent to each other, in the same sense of equivalence in which two `notational variants' differ from each other.}
+{\it One of the lessons of duality is that ``widely differing theories'' are (surprisingly) equivalent to each other, in the same sense of equivalence in which two `notational variants' differ from each other.}

 An important question, given the conceptions of theory, model, and duality I have introduced, is whether one can verify, in some well-understood examples, that the scheme leads to the correct verdicts regarding duality.
-Examples of equivalences between very different-looking quantum field theories are provided in De Haro and Butterfield (2017a) and Butterfield and De Haro (2017), where it is shown how duality thus construed obtains.
+Examples of equivalences between very different-looking quantum field theories are provided in De Haro and Butterfield (2018), where it is shown how duality thus construed obtains.
 The focus of this essay---in line with the quote by Huggett and W\"uthrich given in the Introduction---is in applying this conception, and the four contrasts (a) to (d), to shed light on {\it duality in quantum gravity.}

 The two-pronged conception of an interpreted theory as a triple plus an interpretation, together with the notion of duality as isomorphism, allow us to introduce the notion of the {\it physical equivalence} of models.
 The discussion of duality so far indeed prompts us to distinguish {\it theoretical equivalence} from {\it physical equivalence}: the latter being the complete equivalence of two models as descriptions of {\it physical systems}, i.e.~models with identical interpretations.
-The difference may be cashed out as follows: theoretically equivalent models, once interpreted, `say the same thing' about possibly {\it different subject matters} (different parts of the world), whereas physically equivalent models say the same thing about the {\it same subject matter} (the same part of the world).
+The difference may be cashed out as follows: theoretically equivalent models, once interpreted, ``say the same thing'' about possibly {\it different subject matters} (different parts of the world), whereas physically equivalent models say the same thing about the {\it same subject matter} (the same part of the world).
 There will also be a weak, but interesting, form of physical equivalence, in which two dual models describe a single given world equally well, even if in other cases they may also describe different worlds.
 More on this in \S\ref{dualtheor}.

 Duality, then, is one of the ways in which two models can be theoretically equivalent, without its automatically implying their physical equivalence.
 For instance, a duality can relate a real and an imagined or an auxiliary system.
 In such a case, duality is a useful and powerful calculational device---and nothing more.
 But it is, of course, those cases in which dualities do reveal something about the nature of physical reality, that prompts the philosophical interest in dualities: cases in which the interpretation of the duality promotes it to physical equivalence.